 Australia's provisions allowing for enterprise agreements without any meaningful union participation or independent representative structures are both an international anomaly and a travesty of workplace democracy.
 With no organised and consistent representative structure through which workers can advance their claims and take action in support of them, non-union EAs are subject to unilateral influence and immense manipulation by employers.
-In practice employers can dictate the terms of the agreement; there is no process through which genuine negotiation can occur.
+In practice employers can dictate the terms of the agreement; there is no process through which genuine negotiation can occur, and employee votes on non-union EAs are often unrepresentative and/or conducted in an atmosphere of implicit intimidation.
 As noted above, the terms of non-union EAs (including agreement duration, the level of wage increases, and even whether wage increases are specified at all) are consistently inferior to those that involve union participation.
 By forestalling genuine collective representation and imposing inferior terms and conditions, non-union EAs serve as a barrier to true collective bargaining - not a path to it.